SiliconLabs/automated-measurement-framework/README.md

 4. Creates a virtual environment using the local Python version.
 5. Installs all required Python packages from the `requirements.txt` file.
 6. Downloads and installs NI-VISA.
-7. Downloads and installs Keysight VISA.
+7. Checks for Keysight IO Libraries Suite (needed for Keysight, Agilent and HP Instruments).
 8. Updates the submodules
 9. At the end of the script execution, the virtual environment is activated.
 To deactivate the environment, execute `deactivate` in the console.
 To reactivate the environment, execute `.\activate_environment.ps1`.